nlpsandbox/nlpsandbox-schemas/README.md

 - List paths in alphanumerical order
 - Add schemas and paths used in more than one API to `commons`

+## TODO

+> "description": "Creates a new Annotation record.
+It is valid to create Annotation objects for the same source more than once since a unique ID is assigned to each record by this service.",

 <!-- Definitions -->

 [data_node_yaml]: https://Sage-Bionetworks.github.io//nlp-sandbox-schemas/data-node/develop/openapi.yaml